seth-tl/CMM-S2/README.md

 # Ideal-Turbulence
 -

-Implementation of the characteristic mapping on a bi-periodic domain
+Implementation of the characteristic mapping on some two-dimensional surfaces